 You'll find a lot of small compost 'bins' on the market, but they're really just collectors.
 You need a bin of a decent size to properly compost and produce soil.
 Collectors are really just to keep scraps until you can carry them outside.
 They are usually sealed to prevent smell.
 I have reviewed one compost pail at the bottom.

-A small, tumbling home composter bin by Forest City
+1) Yimby: A small, convenient, tumbling home composter bin

-This is such a great little composter!
-It's a great choice for city or apartment dwellers who don't need a ton of space or volume, and it has a very quick turnaround time, taking as little as two weeks to produce a complete batch.
+This is such a great little composter! , and it has a very quick turnaround time, taking as little as two weeks to produce a complete batch.
+The Yimby tumbler is a great choice for city or apartment dwellers who don't need a ton of space or volume

 The primary advantage of this product should be readily apparent.
 It spins to let you tumble your compost materials easily and without any mess.
 Mixing greatly speeds up the process and allows quicker breakdown of organic materials.